Macau-Zhuhai ferry services restart: Macau govt

 Aug 20, 2020 Newsdesk Latest News, Macau, Top of the deck

 The short-hop ferry service connecting Macau’s Inner Harbour district to neighbouring Zhuhai in mainland China’s Guangdong province, resumed operation on Thursday morning, said Macau’s Marine and Water Bureau.
-The service had been suspended since March 27, as part of joint efforts to stem the the spread of Covid-19.
+The service had been suspended since March 27, as part of joint efforts to stem the spread of Covid-19.

 The passenger checkpoint for the ferry service will be open between 7am and 10pm daily, with ferry services every hour on each direction, according to the Marine and Water Bureau.